mhpob/rvdat/README.md

 <!-- badges: end -->

-The intent of this package is to provide lightweight R wrapper functions for Frank Smith’s VDAT for those who are intimidated by the shell (me) or just want to keep everything in one language (R, also me).
+The intent of this package is to provide lightweight R wrapper functions around Innovasea’s VDAT File Tool for those who are intimidated by the shell (me) or just want to keep everything in one language (R, also me).

 For similar implementation that has a few more bells and whistles, check out